Graf1303/Portfolio/README.md

 # Portfolio
 This is my first portfolio and is going to be my first step into professional Front-end Development.
+Follow along as I continue down this parth of continuous learning and growth.